InsertX2k/temp_cleaner_gui/README.md

 There you go with the link, I can not guarantee it will even work on your computer, it worked for me, but however that doesn't mean it will work for you, as it requires at least a Computer with Windows 7 Service Pack 1 with the latest Windows Updates (basically the IE11 update), and of course **that is 64-bit compatible.** <br/>
 Regardless of everything, feel free to try it, as you are losing nothing if it didn't work. <br/>
 <br/>
-**Please note** : This is only the download link for the version 1.32 of **The Temp_Cleaner GUI Project**, which means it is outdated, Please come here later, when the compiled release of version 1.52 is published if you want to download it. <br/>
+**Please note** : This is only the download link for the version 1.32 of **The Temp_Cleaner GUI Project**, which means it is outdated, Please come here later, when the compiled release of version 1.52 update 2 is published if you want to download it. <br/>
 **Download a 32-bit compatible version of Temp_Cleaner GUI for Windows 7** - Click here (Currently Unavailable) <br/>
 I will be working on a 32-bit compile of this program, this shouldn't take so long... <br/>
 <br/>